Nodal precession: Equation

 This is equivalent to −3.683° per day, so the orbit plane will make one complete turn (in inertial space) in 98 days.

-The apparent motion of the sun is approximately +1° per day (360° per year / 365.2422 days per tropical year ≈ 0.9856473° per day), so apparent motion of the sun relative to the orbit plane is about 2.8° per day, resulting in a complete cycle in about 127 days.
+The apparent motion of the Sun is approximately +1° per day (360° per year / 365.2422 days per tropical year ≈ 0.9856473° per day), so apparent motion of the orbit plane, relative to the Sun, is about -4.7° (westward) per day, resulting in a complete cycle (w.r.t. the Sun) in about 77 days.
 For retrograde orbits ω is negative, so the precession becomes positive.
 (Alternatively, ω can be thought of as positive but the inclination is greater than 90°, so the cosine of the inclination is negative.)
-In this case it is possible to make the precession approximately match the apparent motion of the sun, resulting in a heliosynchronous orbit.
+In this case it is possible to make the precession approximately match the apparent motion of the Sun, resulting in a heliosynchronous orbit.

 The $J_2$ used in this equation is the dimensionless coefficient $\tilde{J_2} = -\frac{J_2}{GM_{E}R_{E}^2}$ from the geopotential model or gravity field model for the body.